The ULTIMATE Cryptocurrency in Malaysia Guide [2023 Update]

-Alright, full disclosure time – I am a crypto investor, since end of 2015.
-Why?
-Sure, there are people who buy cryptocurrencies for their utility, but let’s face it, most people get into it for the profit potential, including myself.
-The value is driven by supply and demand and purely speculative in nature.
+Alright, full disclosure time – I am a crypto investor, since the end of 2015.
+I can talk your ears off about its utility value but let’s face it, most people get into it for the profit potential, including myself.

 In case that isn’t clear, I’ll repeat: (1) I’m biased because I’m a crypto investor, and (2) cryptocurrencies can be seen as speculative or even gambling for people who don’t value decentralisation as a feature.

 The first thing you should know, IMO, is despite having ‘currencies’ in its name, cryptocurrencies are mostly not used as money, in the strictest sense of the word.
 For example:

-- Bitcoin – Except in specific situations (donating, surviving in a dictatorship regime, country has very high inflation, etc), most people don’t use it as currency or for making payments.
+- Bitcoin – Except in specific situations (El Savador, donating, surviving in a dictatorship regime, country has very high inflation, etc), most people don’t use it as currency or for making payments.
 Rather, it’s treated as digital asset, a store of value

 - Other cryptocurrencies – there are thousands of them.
 They could be utility tokens for tech platforms, payment network, gaming, ‘bitcoin 2.0’, scams, jokes, basically it can be 1001 things because the underlying technology (blockchain) can be applied in so many ways